Have you ever felt that if you’re going to make it as a writer, it’s all up to you? That it’s all on your shoulders to prove yourself and your talent?

 In Paris, Hemingway met F. Scott Fitzgerald, who had just published The Great Gatsby.
 Hemingway had been writing short stories, but after reading The Great Gatsby, he realized that his next work had to be a novel.

 Hemingway was also befriended by well-known writers in Paris, including James Joyce, Ezra Pound, and Gertrude Stein, writers who, as he said, “could help a young writer up the rungs of a career.”
 It was Gertrude Stein who first named their Cartel of expatriate artists “The Lost Generation,” a term Hemingway made popular in The Sun Also Rises, his first novel and the work that would make him internationally famous.

 Great Artists Have Cartels

-We think of great writers as silent, brooding geniuses, but the truth is they all had relationships like Hemingway had with F. Scott Fitzgerald and Sherwood Anderson.
+We think of great writers as silent, brooding geniuses, but the truth is they all had relationships like Hemingway had with F. Scott Fitzgerald and Gertrude Stein.
 These relationships inspired them and helped them get their first works published.
 Far from the exception, Hemingway’s story is the rule.
 Great artists are made by Cartels.

 The good news is that today, building a Cartel is easier than it ever has been.

 Get Over Yourself